|Guide||♦||18 Triplogs||2 Topics|

 A Mazzie Dutchman

-A beautiful, varied trail in the western Mazatzal Wilderness that provides a challenge that continuously pays off.
+A beautiful, varied trail in the western Mazatzal Wilderness providing a challenge that continuously pays off.
 The route is well-chosen and should be easy to track even without regular maintenance.
 Can be used with nearby trails to make for great backpacking trips, such as Sheep Bridge / Mountain Spring Loop and the more extreme Midnight Mesa Loop.

 Follow the sign and take the right fork.
 It slowly climbs up the base of HK Mesa, gaining a few hundred feet over the first mile.
 The tread is well-defined and there are plenty of cairns to guide through the Sonoran desert.
-Once on HK Mesa things ease up and one can enjoy the views of the Mazatzal Mountains on the horizon.
-At 2 miles the trail swings close to the south edge of the mesa, providing views down into a lush Sycamore Creek and the old site of HK Ranch.
-In the early morning this creek becomes a cacophony of bird sounds.
+Once on HK Mesa, things ease up, and one can enjoy the views of the Mazatzal Mountains on the horizon.
+At 2 miles, the trail swings close to the south edge of the mesa, providing views down into a lush Sycamore Creek and the old site of HK Ranch.
+In the early morning, this creek becomes a cacophony of bird sounds.

-After a small climb around the side of a short hill the mesa ends at 3.3 miles, forcing the trail up a sharp 400' climb.
+After a small climb around the side of a short hill, the mesa ends at 3.3 miles, forcing the trail up a sharp 400' climb.
 There are a few switchbacks to help catch the breath.
-On top of the saddle a great view of the valley ahead opens up, where Sycamore Creek flows down from the Red Hills and joins with the Dutchman Grave springs.
+On top of the saddle, a great view of the valley ahead opens up, where Sycamore Creek flows down from the Red Hills and joins with the Dutchman Grave springs.
 Trot down and enter the scenic valley.
-At 4.3 miles you will cross the creek, and then over the next mile the route plays along washes, passes the Red Hills Trail junction, swings into a few lovely riparian areas with established campsites, and passes at least two decent water sources.
+At 4.3 miles, you will cross the creek, and then over the next mile, the route plays along washes, passes the Red Hills Trail junction, swings into a few lovely riparian areas with established campsites, and passes at least two decent water sources.
 This is a good spot for a break (or an overnight) before the steeper half of the trail.

-At 5.4 miles the trail goes through an old gate and leaves the valley behind, climbing the slope of 4165' before swinging off to a saddle on the side.
+At 5.4 miles, the trail goes through an old gate and leaves the valley behind, climbing the slope of 4165' before swinging off to a saddle on the side.
 Then it mostly stays level, darting in and out of a few drainages, with a few short climbs.
-This section of the trail may be difficult to follow with multiple game trails criss-crossing the official route.
+This section of the trail may be difficult to follow, with multiple game trails crisscrossing the official route.
 Cypress Butte towers to the north, a distraction from the rough going.
-At 7 miles the trail finally leaves 4165' behind, taking a saddle across to the bottom of Midnight Mesa and shooting up a rocky drainage, cresting around 4300'.
+At 7 miles, the trail finally leaves 4165' behind, taking a saddle across to the bottom of Midnight Mesa and shooting up a rocky drainage, cresting around 4300'.

 Both Lower and Dutchman Grave Spring are mostly dependable, though it may take some hunting around to find a pool large enough to pull from during dry times.
 The trough at Mountain Spring is dependable year-round.

 Several good campsites sit around Dutchman Spring with fire rings and clearings for tents, usually within view of the trail.
-Mountain Spring is a relatively well-known site in the heart of the Mazatzals and has water, fire ring, a table (!), and great shade.
+Mountain Spring is a relatively well-known site in the heart of the Mazatzals and has water, a fire ring, a table (!), and great shade.